Tomahawkd/tomahawkd.github.io/README.md

 The development server refreshes content when Markdown files are added, edited, or removed. `npm run check` verifies content discovery and publishing behavior; `npm run build` produces the static site in `dist/`; `npm run preview` serves that build locally.
 Ruby and Jekyll are no longer needed.

+The archive displays a dense 200-document stack (8 columns × 25 rows).
+Background document borders and fittings are simplified automatically during development/build, with the original glass panels, materials, and full-detail selected document retained.
+Geometry optimization runs only at build time; publishing content requires no extra steps.

 ## GitHub Pages

 The included workflow builds and deploys the site when changes are pushed to `master`.
 The repository's Pages source must be **GitHub Actions** (a one-time repository setting when adopting this build).
 Thereafter, publishing only requires committing/pushing content changes.
 The existing `CNAME` is preserved.